Compare · Brandwatch

 Gorilla is better when

 You're one person with an idea.
 You want to know if real humans are asking for it before you build.
-You want to spend a dollar, not schedule a demo.
+You want to start free with no card, not schedule a demo.
 You'd rather see 25 high-intent posts than a sentiment chart.

 When Brandwatch is the right call

-Let's be clear.
 Brandwatch has features Gorilla will never have.
 Sentiment analysis on 1.4 trillion posts.
 Image recognition.
 Iris AI for analyst-grade insights.
 Custom classifiers.
 Approval workflows for content calendars.
 A unified inbox for community managers.
 Account management and SLAs.
-If you're at a brand where any of that matters, Brandwatch earns its price tag.
+If your team uses any of that, Brandwatch is the right tool and worth what you pay for it.

 The flag for Brandwatch is roughly: you have a brand to defend, a team that lives in the data, and a P&L that treats a thousand-dollar monthly software line as a rounding error.
 The flag for Gorilla is the opposite.
 You have an idea, a weekend, and a credit card you'd rather not max out before you know if anyone wants what you're building.

 Brandwatch entry plans run around a thousand dollars a month.
-Gorilla runs cost ninety-nine cents.
+Gorilla is free to start, then $14.99 a month.
 That's not a small gap.
-That's a thousand times difference.
+It's roughly 65 times cheaper, and you only spend a credit on a qualified lead.
 The reason is the job.

 Brandwatch is monitoring infrastructure.
 You set it up once and it watches forever.
 You pay for the always-on listening, the historical archive, the team seats, the dashboards.
-Gorilla is a one-shot search.
-You paste an idea, it runs queries across four platforms, and it hands you a ranked list of buying-intent posts.
+Gorilla is a focused search.
+You paste an idea, it runs queries across five platforms, and it hands you a ranked list of high-intent posts.
 No archive.
 No dashboards.
 No always-on.

 If you don't need infrastructure, you shouldn't pay for it.
 That's the whole pitch.